There are more ways to deliver value to your customers than ever before. With the current business landscape, it is not just limited to one.

-Maurizio believes organizations will have an unfair advantage over their competitors if this business framework (Customer Success Excellence), has been established to engage customers holistically.
+Maurizio believes organizations will have an unfair advantage over their competitors if this business framework (Customer Success Excellence) has been established to engage customers holistically.

-In today's competitive business environment, customer success (CS) plays a major role.
+In today's competitive business environment, customer success (CS) plays a significant role.
 For two reasons, Maurizio points out.
 (1) Since competitors are becoming agile, they need a team who can predict a customer's likelihood to churn or continue to stay on and grow (2) They need fresh insight and are always looking for better ways of serving their customers.
 Without CS, businesses are at risk of maintaining and sustaining their competitive advantage.

-Maurizio says, "Business relationships must be established in these two pillars: (1) The benefits your product provides and solves and (2) How intuitive your brand experience is; otherwise, customers will not see/recognize the true value of the partnership.
+Maurizio says, "Business relationships must be established in these two pillars: (1) The benefits your product provides and solves and (2) How intuitive your brand experience is; otherwise, customers will not see/recognize the actual value of the partnership.

-"We implemented a CS Excellence framework in our organization to achieve two things: (1) Define a world-class customer-aligned engagement process (2) Led every customer engagement by strategic planning, ”, explains Maurizio.
+"We implemented a CS Excellence framework in our organization to achieve two things: (1) Define a world-class customer-aligned engagement process, (2) Led every customer engagement by strategic planning," explains Maurizio.

 Some talking points include: Does the solution/tool deliver the success they want to achieve?
 Have we achieved and delivered our brand promise?
 Or, where are we in terms of meeting their business goals/outcomes?
 Have we missed it or achieved it?

-Why did relationships fail?
 There are several reasons why the relationship goes awry.
 Maurizio pointed to some of them.
-(1) If organizations are not responsive to the needs and changing needs of their customers (2) Brand promises are not delivered as planned and expected (3) Product fits.
+(1) If organizations are not responsive to their customers' needs and changing needs, (2) Brand promises are not delivered as planned and expected (3) Product fits.
 This happens if the salesperson fails to capture the use case of the business.
-Or, customers have different business needs/requirements that are not satisfied by the solution (4) The customer experience is bumpy and painful.
+Customers have different business needs/requirements that are not satisfied by the solution (4) The customer experience is bumpy and painful.

 Maurizio emphasized that organizations need to capture the sentiments and feedback of their customers in every possible way.
 This can be done in the form of a survey, a 1: 1 meeting, or developing an engagement model where customers will respond positively.

-Another way we do this, Maurizio explains, is by using our own solution to understand the gap, talk to them on how we can improve or refine our product offering or business process (asking pointed questions on how we work with them in achieving their goals/objectives, the impact of our solution, and the value we provide during each interaction).
+Another way we do this, Maurizio explains, is by using our solution to understand the gap, talk to them on how we can improve or refine our product offering or business process (asking pointed questions on how we work with them in achieving their goals/objectives, the impact of our solution, and the value we provide during each interaction).